heptarch/heptarch.github.io/drafts/demon.md

 Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking about the charade of negotiation with the GPO.
+He skips the patents and maintainance summaries, and skips to the forecast.
-But one item grabs his attention:
+One item grabs his attention:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">